yenchunnnn/personal-website/content/event/example/index.md

 -   Research method: Day Reconstruction Method, Longitudinal Research

-    -   Held six real-time or online group debriefings to recruit participants, with only a 4.9% attrition rate at time 1.
+    -   Held six real-time or online group debriefings to recruit participants, maintaining a 4.9% attrition rate at time 1.

     -   Used Qualtrics to collect data.